Bo Melton: Green Bay Packers

 On December 27, 2022, Melton was signed to the active roster of the Green Bay Packers.

 Melton was released on August 29, 2023, following final roster cuts and was signed to the Packers' practice squad the next day.
 He was signed to the active roster on November 22.
 Five days later, he was released.
 Melton was re-signed to the practice squad on November 29.
-He was elevated to the active roster for Week 16 and 17 in December 2023.
-On December 31, 2023, he had a breakout game against the Minnesota Vikings with six receptions for 105 yards and a touchdown.
+He was elevated to the active roster for Week 16 and 17 in December.
+On December 31, he had a breakout game against the Minnesota Vikings with six receptions for 105 yards and a touchdown.
 Melton was signed to the active roster the following day.

 In the Packers' divisional round matchup against the San Francisco 49ers, Melton caught his only target for a 19-yard touchdown reception.

 Prior to the 2025 NFL season, the Packers converted Melton into a cornerback.
+He made 16 appearances (one start) for Green Bay, recording four receptions for 107 yards and a touchdown; he also recorded four combined tackles.
+On January 7, 2026, Melton was placed on season-ending injured reserve due to a knee injury suffered in Week 18 against the Minnesota Vikings.

+On June 2, 2026, it was announced that Melton would go back to playing wide receiver full-time.